Weaving a flax fantail

 weaving a flax fantail step 47

-The strips that make up the tail need to be cut with scissors rather than split as they are in the instructions above.
+The netted strips that make up the tail need to be cut with scissors rather than split as they are in the instructions above.
 If netted flax is split, the split will follow the line of the netting, and this would make the tail feathers uneven in width.
+The un-netted strips can be cut into finer strips or left as they are

 weaving a flax fantail step 48

 After the tail has been spread out and dried there may be a gap in the middle of the tail.
 You can fill this gap by adding an extra piece of netted flax, in the shape of a feather.
 The tail feathers can be kept in place while they dry by threading a thin piece of wire through the netted flax, and arranging the feathers into a fan shape.
-Florist’s wire is suitable, and is often handy for holding flax in the right shape while it dries.
+Masking tape is also handy for holding flax in the right shape while it dries.

 weaving a flax fantail step 49